 - 2 Ounces Gin

-- 2 Tablespoons Orange Juice freshly squeezed or store-bought
+- 2 Tablespoons orange juice, freshly squeezed freshly squeezed or store-bought

 - 2 Tablespoon Lemon Juice about ½ lemon